agjino/PHP-Database-Layer/README.md

 Example:

 ```
-// set amount per pack to 5 for all Kitkats
+// Move an employee to another department and update their positions count
 $db->update(
 	'employees',
 	array( // fields to be updated